 Yowza, these are good!

-Sweet and Savory Thanksgiving Green Beans on the blog Shockingly DeliciousSummary: A new green bean side dish for Thanksgiving, amped up with garlic and herbs, seasoned with soy and sweetened with agave.
+Sweet and Savory Thanksgiving Green Beans is a new side dish, amped up with garlic and herbs, seasoned with soy and sweetened with agave.
+Get rid of the gloppy green beans!

 Ingredients